ptsteadman/notebook/essays/gray-man-style.md

 tension with their desire to share their political beliefs, and many comments on the Habcap article discuss their feelings of inner conflict.

-Later discussions of the gray man seem to have adapted largely by preppers and survivalists as a response to a fantasy urban survival scenario, and to promote certain survial products or tactics.
+Later discussions of the gray man concept seem to be centered on survivalist content farm websites as a response to a fantasy urban survival scenario, and to promote certain survial products or tactics.
 In these later articles, gray man is less of a lifestyle ideal than a situational strategy, recycled for clickbait purposes.
-For these later adopters of survivalist practices, survivalism is less of a political position and more of a hobby.
+For later adopters of survivalist practices, survivalism is less of a political position and more of a hobby.
 The tension that these later adopters face is a tension between wanting to share and promote their hobby and wanting to actually survive a SHTF scenario.

 What's the difference between gray man and the practices of undercover agents?
 For example, consider this tweet thread from Chelsea Manning: